A delicious low carb keto friendly pumpkin cream cheese cupcake recipe.

-Oh I guess there is that rare soul out there, but we forgive you.
+Oh, I guess there is that rare soul out there, but we forgive you.
 Honestly, there is just something about this time of year that makes me want to make as much pumpkin goodness as possible.
 Am I the only one who feels this way?

 The only thing instead of whipped cream that these delights can use is a low carb cream cheese frosting.
 So I went ahead and added my recipe for this too just to make your grin larger.
 Make sure you remember to also check out our Keto Cream Cheese Recipes.

 Please share with me if you too love all things pumpkin.
 Not a fan?
 Well, please try to make the rest of us understand.